Quiet Title Actions in Florida: What Damages Can You Get? In a Quiet Title Lawsuit, What Do You Get When You Win?

-That judgment will then be filed of record not only in the courthouse records in your jurisdiction, but it can also be filed in the real property records, so that the land records for your tract of land reflect that you have “quieted” the title to your property.
+That judgment will then be filed of record not only in the courthouse records in your jurisdiction but it can also be filed in the real property records so that the land records for your real estate reflect that you have “quieted” the title to your property.
 That judgment, obviously, can be of great value to you and your heirs.

-However, is that all you can get here?
+However, is that all you can get in a Quiet Title Lawsuit?

 Under a quiet title action, yes.
 The Quieting Title statutes do not provide for money damages to be paid to you.
 If you believe that you have been harmed, then you and your legal counsel will have to determine the scope of those damages and other bases of Florida law — contract, intentional tort, negligence — that may fit your situation and form the basis for a lawsuit to pursue justice for that harm.